camrex/rmi-360-workflow-pyt/README.md

 ## 📦 Overview

-- 🖼️ Image enhancement (contrast, white balance, sharpening)
+- 🎞️ Processes captured imagery using Mosaic Processor (with support for MistikaVR or MosaicStitcher)
+- 🧭 ArcGIS Oriented Imagery Dataset (OID) creation and enrichment
 - 🏷️ EXIF metadata tagging
+- 🛣️ Linear referencing support for image positioning
+- 🧩 Custom attributing based on config-driven logic
+- 🌍 Geocoding of image locations using spatial reference datasets
 - 🗂️ File renaming and organization
-- 🧭 ArcGIS Oriented Imagery Dataset (OID) creation and enrichment
 - ☁️ AWS S3 upload with resumable transfer logic
 - 📈 Lambda-based progress monitoring and status dashboard
-- 🌍 Geocoding of image locations using spatial reference datasets
+- 📊 HTML & JSON reporting of process steps and status
+- 🖼️ _Experimental:_ Image enhancement (contrast, white balance, sharpening)
+  - _Note: This feature is under active development.
+Current output may show visible seam lines.
+A fix is planned for a future release._

 ---